Here’s how and why to cast a circle of protection before your ritual or spell.

 And after a moment, say, “The circle is open, but never broken.
 The love of the Goddess is forever in my heart.
 Merry meet, and merry part, and merry meet again.”

-Feel, sense, and imagine the energy you raised being released into the ether.
-Trust that it will do its work, and know in your heart that your magic is complete.
+Feel, sense, and imagine the energy you raised within your magic circle being released and swirling beautifully into the ether.
+Trust that your magic will do its work, and know in your heart that your magic is complete.

 …Did you cast a magical circle using these 6 simple steps?
 How did it go?